Swing Trading vs. Day Trading

 All trading involves risk.
-But the type of risk differs based on the type of trading.
-By trading within such short-time frames, day traders by definition avoid market risk that results from longer term shifts in the market.
+But the type of risk differs based on the type of strategy you choose.
+By trading within such short-time frames, day traders by definition avoid the market risk that results from long-term shifts in the market.
 Their risk comes from unexpected highs and lows in a single day.
 They manage these risks by using a disciplined plan and placing boundaries for themselves on when to buy and sell.

 Since they do trade more frequently, day traders have higher transaction costs, which can decrease overall profits.
 In order to maximize profits from small price changes, they often trade with leverage, which brings its own kind of exposure.

 The risks in swing trading align with what most people think of in typical investing since the “swing” is the upside or downside of the market.
 Swing traders tend to have larger positions so their gains, and losses, maybe larger than day traders… but not always.
 Swing traders are vulnerable to the risk of overnight price movements, and they hold positions for longer periods to take advantage of the longer-term market shifts.
 This can tie up monies and create opportunity costs for traders.